Zank613/clonegames/README.md

-# simple_text_games
+# Clonegames
-Simple text based games implemented in C99
+Clones of popular games from early videogame history.